A Parametric Model for Self-Interacting Dark Matter Halos: Simulation data

 \section{Simulation data}

-We use two different simulation datasets in this study.
+In this study, we use two types of simulation datasets from the literature.
 We first take the results from an isolated N-body SIDM simulation in ref.~\cite{Yang220503392} to calibrate a universal density profile over the course of gravothermal evolution, an essential ingredient of our parametric model.
 Then, we apply the model to a large population of isolated halos and subhalos from a cosmological zoom-in SIDM simulation of a Milky Way analog from ref.~\cite{Yang:2022mxl}, and show the parametric model can successfully predict their properties.
 Both simulations were performed using the~\textsc{Gadget2} program~\citep{Springel0505010}, with an SIDM module that adopts similar techniques described in refs.~\cite{Robertson:2016xjh,Rocha:2012jg}.

-We consider the ``BM2'' halo in ref.~\cite{Yang220503392}.
-The halo has an NFW initial condition with the scale density and radius $\rho_s = 2.74 \times 10^8~\rm M_{\odot}/kpc^3$ and $r_s = 0.141~\rm kpc$, respectively.
-The halo contains four million particles and the simulation assumes various SIDM scenarios, including Rutherford- and M{\o}ller-like scatterings, both having novel angular- and velocity-dependence, as well as isotropic scatterings with a constant cross section.
-Ref.~\cite{Yang220503392} proposed a constant effective cross section to model the halo evolution; see also refs.~\cite{Yang:2022zkd,Outmezguine:2022bhq} for a similar approach.
+For calibration, we take simulated halos from ref.~\cite{Yang220503392} that have an NFW initial condition with the scale density $\rho_s = 2.74 \times 10^8~\rm M_{\odot}/kpc^3$ and scale density $r_s = 0.141~\rm kpc$.
+These halos are collectively named as ``BM2'' in ref.~\cite{Yang220503392}, and we will follow the same naming convention for convenience.
+The simulated halos contain four million particles, assuming various SIDM scenarios, such as Rutherford- and M{\o}ller-like scatterings, both having novel angular- and velocity-dependence, as well as isotropic scatterings with a constant cross section.
+Ref.~\cite{Yang220503392} proposed and tested a constant effective cross section to model the halo evolution for velocity- and angular-dependent SIDM interactions; see also refs.~\cite{Yang:2022zkd,Outmezguine:2022bhq}.
 For a differential cross section of $d \sigma/d \cos\theta$, the effective cross section is evaluated as